cybozu-go/zombie-detector/README.md

 [releases]: https://github.com/cybozu-go/zombie-detector/releases

 ## Example manifest
-We can run zombie-detector periodically as CronJob in a Kubernetes Cluster.
+We can run zombie-detector periodically as a CronJob in a Kubernetes cluster.

 These are example manifests.